 Under the leadership of renowned physicist and school President Walter E. Massey, SAIC promotes adding art to the traditional STEM subjects by blurring the lines between art and science within the school’s interdisciplinary curriculum and events.

 SAIC helps students who demonstrate creativity, maturity, social and cultural awareness, technical proficiency, curiosity, and passion excel via a variety of programs, including First-Year Scholars.
-In fall 2014, SAIC welcomed the first students into this highly selective program, which provides incoming freshmen a year-long experience of discourse, activities, mentorship, and community.
+In fall 2014, SAIC welcomed the first students into this highly selective program, which provides incoming first-year students a year-long experience of discourse, activities, mentorship, and community.

 The department of Instructional Resources and Facilities Management (IRFM) is spearheading Sustainable SAIC, a committee of students, faculty, staff, and alumni dedicated to modeling ways to minimize global warming emissions and providing the knowledge to help educated graduates to achieve climate neutrality.